- Currently, there is no evidence that transmission from pets to people or from pet-to-pet is part of the COVID-19 outbreak.

 For more facts and preparedness tips, jump down to the infographic at the bottom of the page.

 The outbreak of COVID-19 has made national and international headlines.
-Thousands of cases of the virus, which causes flu-like symptoms, including fever, cough and shortness of breath, have been confirmed since the disease was first diagnosed in Wuhan, China, on December 30, with numbers and death tolls continuing to escalate.
+Millions of cases of the virus, which causes flu-like symptoms, including fever, cough and shortness of breath, have been confirmed since the disease was first diagnosed in Wuhan, China, in December 2019, with numbers and death tolls continuing to escalate.